haddocking/haddock3/docs/continuing_runs.md

 1. Expanding a previous run from a given step
 1. Editing and expanding a previous run from a given step
 1. Copy a run to a new folder
-1. Extend an unknown run
+1. Extend a run with a partial config
 1. Use a module as a seed for a new run
 1. Final considerations